Inappropriate Sinus Tachycardia

-You might be more likely to have symptoms from IST if you have another kind of heart problem.
+You might be more likely to have symptoms from IST if you have another heart problem.
 These symptoms might come on in response to a trigger such as caffeine.
 These symptoms may happen from time to time over months or years.
-In some people, these symptoms go away after several months.
+In some people, these symptoms go away after a few months.

 How is inappropriate sinus tachycardia diagnosed?

 Your healthcare provider will review your health history and do a physical exam.
-He or she can easily notice a fast heartbeat by taking your pulse.
-But, it is important to rule out other causes for the fast heartbeat.
-It is also important to learn what type of tachycardia is present.
+They can easily notice a fast heartbeat by taking your pulse.
+But it's important to rule out other causes for the fast heartbeat.
+It's also important to learn what type of tachycardia is present.
 Other types of tachycardia may need different treatment.

 Your healthcare provider might use tests to help make this diagnosis.
 These include:

-- Electrocardiogram, to analyze the heart’s electrical rhythm and the type of tachycardia
+- Electrocardiogram.
+This is done to analyze the heart’s electrical rhythm and the type of tachycardia.

-- Continuous monitoring of the heart rhythm (Holter monitor), to check the rhythm for a longer period of time
+- Continuous monitoring of the heart rhythm (Holter monitor).
+This checks the rhythm for a longer period of time.

-- Blood tests, to look for other causes of the fast heartbeat
+- Blood tests.
+These are done to look for other causes of the fast heartbeat.

-- Chest X-ray, to view the heart and lungs
+- Chest X-ray.
+This is done to view the heart and lungs.

-IST is sometimes diagnosed in error as an anxiety disorder.
+IST is sometimes diagnosed by mistake as an anxiety disorder.

-- Eliminate potential stimulants in your diet such as caffeine, nicotine, and alcohol
+- Eliminate potential triggers or stimulants in your diet such as caffeine, nicotine, and alcohol

 - Take medicine to slow the heart rate such as ivabradine, beta-blockers, or calcium channel blockers.